Uberspace/lab/source/guide_gitea.rst

   [isabell@stardust ~]$

-and a new config file at ``~/gitea/custom/conf/app.ini`` to specify the desired port, domain and disable public registration:
+and a new config file at ``~/gitea/custom/conf/app.ini`` to specify the port and domain and to disable public registration:

 .. code-block:: ini